Posted in History, Schools

 Oakland Tribune – May 13, 1913

 The school was designed to help cure ill and tubercular children.
-Its focus was on improving physical health through the infusion of fresh air into the classrooms and into the children’s lungs.
+It focused on improving physical health by infusing fresh air into the classrooms and the children’s lungs.
 The school was established as a medical experiment.
 It was reserved for children judged to be of “weak” disposition.

 The Fruitvale school is decidedly a health school”